twilio-professional-services/flex-project-template/plugin-flex-ts-template-v1/src/feature-library/callback-and-voicemail/README.md

 ![alt text](screenshots/flex-user-experience-vm.gif)

-And Voicemails created from the Transcription Callback URL will look like this
+And Voicemails created from the Transcription Callback URL will look like this (NOTE: This is a Flex 2.0 screenshot)

 ![alt text](screenshots/flex-user-experience-vm-with-trans.gif)